ivanarasch/SourceSeparation/README.md

 These metrics have limitations: high scores may not reflect human perception, and they rely on ground truth stems, which are often unavailable.
 WASPAA proposed embedding-based metrics for perceptual evaluation without ground truth, but these remain largely inaccessible.
 Museval, previously standard, is deprecated.

-We used SI-SDR and SI-SAR, which improve on standard metrics, remain simple to apply, and allow objective assessment on MUSDB18 under challenging conditions.
+We used SI-SDR and SI-SAR as evaluation metrics.
+They improve on standard metrics, remain simple to apply, and allow us to objectively assess model performance on the MUSDB18 dataset under challenging conditions.

 ## 8. Analysis and discussion